Walking is a fantastic way to build exercise into your day, meet new people and take in the great outdoors.

-- Fridays - 10am - Bury Knowle Park - Meeting outside Headington library, OX3 9HY
+- Friday, 10am – Bury Knowle – Meets outside Headington Library in Bury Knowle Park

 Take the next step up from Health Walks with our Up For It Walks.
 These more challenging walks are up to 3.5 miles and are taken at a slightly brisker pace.
 Every 1st Thursday of the month, 10am.
 Meet in the Forum (the lower hall behind the reception desk) of the John Henry Brookes building, Brookes University.

 The Oxford Health Walks are accredited by Walking for Health.